DrMWeigand/ComfyUI-TTS-OAI/README.md

 ## Contributing

-Contributions, improvements, and bug fixes are welcome - please submit pull requests or open issues on GitHub.
+Contributions, improvements, and bug fixes are welcome.
+Please submit pull requests or open issues on GitHub.

 ## Acknowledgements

-- [Kokoros](https://github.com/DrMWeigand/Kokoros) by DrMWeigand – for providing a self-hosted OpenAI-compatible TTS endpoint solution.
+- [Kokoros](https://github.com/DrMWeigand/Kokoros) by DrMWeigand – for providing a self‑hosted OpenAI‑compatible TTS endpoint solution.
-- The ComfyUI community for creating an extensible framework that makes custom node integration simple.
+- The ComfyUI community for developing an extensible framework.
 - Open-source libraries such as Torch, torchaudio, and pydub.